 To support facilities providing benefit to the community, by remitting rates.
+Conditions and criteria

-The Council may remit all rates (other than targeted rates for excess water supply and water supply fire connection) on land owned by or used by the Council and which is used for:
+The Council may remit all rates (other than targeted rates for excess water

-- Those activities listed in section 4 of the Local Government (Rating) Act 2002 Schedule 1 (including parks, libraries, halls, and similar), - Rental housing provided within the Council's Social Housing activity, and - Any other community benefit use (excluding infrastructural asset rating units).
+- Those activities listed in Schedule 1 Part 1 clause 4 of the Local Government (Rating) Act 2002 (including parks, libraries, halls, and similar), - Rental housing provided within the Council's Social Housing activity, and - Any other community benefit use (excluding infrastructural asset rating units).

-Remission 3: Rates - Late payment penalties
+Remission 3: Rates - Late payment and arrears penalties

-Council charges penalties for late payment of rates, in accordance with sections 57 & 58 of the Local Government (Rating) Act 2002.
+Council charges penalties for late payment of rates and for rates arrears, in accordance with sections 57 & 58 of the Local Government (Rating) Act 2002.